TrisPatt/heritage-housing-predictive-analytics/README.md

 5. Click Create

 6. Wait for the workspace to open.
-This can take a few minutes.
+This can take a few minutes. pip3 install -r requirements.txt

-7. Open a new terminal and `pip3 install -r requirements.txt`
+7. Open a new terminal and ``

 11. Open the jupyter_notebooks directory and click on the notebook you want to open.